camillegeorgiou/kibana-audit-objects/README.md

 }
 ```

-4. Reindex the existing kiban_analytics data into the new kibana index with the formlised mappings and ingest pipeline:
+4. Reindex the existing kibana_analytics data into the new kibana index with the formlised mappings and ingest pipeline:

 ```
 POST _reindex